cacrookes/iOS_NHL_API_client_example/Udacity Final Project/README.md

 - Tab controller
 - Table Views
 - Map View
-- Restful API calls to the NHL's API
+- Restful API calls to the NHL's API using URLSession.
 - Core Data to store team and player information.
 - Custom Protocol to make it easy to pass information to views in the tab controller.
 - UserDefaults to store information like the ids of the user's favourite players, and when the team information was last downloaded.